GabeScott/standard-works-vault/General Conference/2009 October - Preserving the Heart’s Mighty Change.md

 Surprisingly, some patients become casual with their transplanted hearts.
 They skip their medicines here and there and obtain the needed follow-up less frequently than they should.
 They think that because they feel good, all is well.
 Too often this shortsighted attitude puts the patients at risk and shortens their lives.

 A heart transplant can prolong life for years for people who would otherwise die from heart failure.
-But it is not “the ultimate operation,” as Time magazine called it in 1967.1 The ultimate operation is not a physical but a spiritual “mighty change” of heart.2
+But it is not “the ultimate operation,” as *Time* magazine called it in 1967.[^1] The ultimate operation is not a physical but a spiritual “mighty change” of heart.[^2]

 Through the Atonement of Christ and by obedience to the laws and ordinances of the gospel, we undergo this ultimate operation, this spiritual change of heart.
 As a result of our transgressions, our spiritual hearts have become diseased and hardened, making us subject to spiritual death and separation from our Heavenly Father.
-The Lord explained the operation that we all need: “A new heart also will I give you, and a new spirit will I put within you: and I will take away the stony heart out of your flesh, and I will give you an heart of flesh.”3
+The Lord explained the operation that we all need: “A new heart also will I give you, and a new spirit will I put within you: and I will take away the stony heart out of your flesh, and I will give you an heart of flesh.”[^3]

 Just as with heart transplant patients, however, this mighty change of our spiritual hearts is just the beginning.
 Repentance, baptism, and confirmation are necessary but not sufficient.
 Indeed, equal, if not greater, care must be taken with a spiritually changed heart than with a physically transplanted heart if we are to endure to the end.
-Only by doing so can we be held guiltless at the time of judgment.4
+Only by doing so can we be held guiltless at the time of judgment.[^4]

 Enduring to the end can be challenging because the tendency of the natural man is to reject the spiritually changed heart and allow it to harden.
-No wonder the Lord cautioned to “even let those who are sanctified take heed.”5
+No wonder the Lord cautioned to “even let those who are sanctified take heed.”[^5]

 We all know of individuals who had this mighty change of heart but subsequently yielded to the natural man.
 They became casual in their worship and devotion to God, their hearts became hardened, and they thereby jeopardized their eternal salvation.

 The lives of the people who were converted by the preaching of the sons of Mosiah offer some insights as to how one avoids rejecting the mightily changed spiritual heart.
-Of them, we read that “as many as were brought to the knowledge of the truth, through the preaching of Ammon and his brethren, ... and were converted unto the Lord, never did fall away.”6
+Of them, we read that “as many as were brought to the knowledge of the truth, through the preaching of Ammon and his brethren, … and were converted unto the Lord, never did fall away.”[^6]

 How did they successfully endure to the end?
-We know that they were “distinguished for their zeal towards God, and also towards men; for they were perfectly honest and upright in all things; and they were firm in the faith of Christ, even unto the end.”7
+We know that they were “distinguished for their zeal towards God, and also towards men; for they were perfectly honest and upright in all things; and they were firm in the faith of Christ, even unto the end.”[^7]

 Their zeal towards God likely reflects an eagerness to please God and worship Him with fervor and passion.
 Their zeal towards men suggests an ardent interest in helping and serving others.
 Being perfectly upright and honest in all things suggests that they held their covenants firmly and did not rationalize their commitments to God or man.
 We further know that they taught their children the gospel in their homes.
 We know that they buried their weapons of war, distancing themselves from temptations.

 They must have frequently assessed the condition of their spiritually changed hearts.
 They did not simply assume that all was well.
 By figuratively examining their changed hearts, they could identify any early hardening or rejection and treat it.

 Alma the Younger poses a series of questions to contemporaries of the people of Ammon that figuratively biopsy spiritually changed hearts.
-Alma asks, “If ye have experienced a change of heart, and if ye have felt to sing the song of redeeming love, I would ask, can ye feel so now?”8 He further asks if they have been sufficiently humble, free of pride and envy, and kind toward their fellowman.9 By honestly answering questions like these, we can correct early deviations from the strait and narrow path and keep our covenants with exactness.
+Alma asks, “If ye have experienced a change of heart, and if ye have felt to sing the song of redeeming love, I would ask, can ye feel so now?”[^8] He further asks if they have been sufficiently humble, free of pride and envy, and kind toward their fellowman.[^9] By honestly answering questions like these, we can correct early deviations from the strait and narrow path and keep our covenants with exactness.

 In 1980 we moved as a family across the street from the hospital where I trained and worked.
 I worked every day, including Sundays.
 If I finished my Sunday work by 2:00 p.m., I could join my wife and daughter and drive to church for meetings that began at 2:30.